 RS: There have been many.
 I particularly enjoy the international and emerging markets flavour of my practice – for example, we spent many years advising the government of Afghanistan on the development of its mining industry.
 We also advised on the financing of a project in Burkina Faso during the country's 2015 coup and a project in Liberia during the Ebola outbreak.

 What are the threats and opportunities on the horizon for a finance lawyer?

-RS: The immediate threat is presented by Brexit and what this means for the pre-eminence of the UK's financial services industry.
-Another threat is the general increase in regulation being imposed on banks which has caused a slowdown in activity.
-In terms of opportunities, the regulatory burden has led to the growth of alternative finance providers, eg hedge funds, who face different regulations.
+RS: The immediate threat is the economic slowdown caused by the Covid-19 pandemic and, not to forget, Brexit.
+In terms of opportunities, distressed companies present an opportunity for some investors and the increased regulatory burden has led to the growth of alternative finance providers, e.g. hedge funds, who face different regulations.

 What personal qualities make a good finance lawyer?

 RS: A good finance lawyer should have good commercial awareness and flexibility, the ability to communicate complex ideas in a clear manner, good attention to detail and bags of enthusiasm.

 JL: Good organisational skills, attention to detail and the ability to work accurately and efficiently in highly pressured situations.